rodaine/rodaine.github.io/content/posts/2022-12-23-x-files-crypto-ssh-client-golang/index.md

 ~~An eon~~ Six years ago, I gave a [lightning talk][talk] at the GoSF meetup about the features of the `golang.org/x/crypto/ssh` package.
 I had used it previously to build tools that abstracted away `~/.ssh` configuration chicanery to perform debugging/triage operations, handle deployments, as well as a variety of other _devopsy_ arcana for service developers.
 I was (am!) proud of that tool.

 Infra-oriented tooling has come a long way in that time, and hand rolling these components is probably overkill for small organizations.
 Your team may get a much better ROI from using something off the shelf.
-That is to say, this article could be reduced to "Use Datadog and [Tailscale]..."
+That is to say, a lot of this article could be reduced to "Use Datadog and [Tailscale]..."

 ...
 But that's no fun.
 And we're here to learn about this Go sub-repository, right?
 Cool.